Option Pricing with Time-Varying Volatility Risk Aversion: Observation-Driven Model for Variance Risk Aversion

+such that $\mathbb{E}_{t}^{\mathbb{P}}(\varepsilon_{t+1})=0$ and $\mathrm{var}_{t}^{\mathbb{P}}(\varepsilon_{t+1})=\sigma^{2}$.
+Note that this definition of the score does not ensure that $\{s_{t}\}$ is a sequence of iid random variables with zero mean and unit variance under $\mathbb{Q}$, as needed by Assumption \ref{assu:ARMA}.
+This requires additional distributional assumptions about the pricing errors.
+For instance, we will make assumptions about the pricing errors that imply $s_{t}|\mathcal{G}_{t}\sim iid\ N(0,1)$ under both in $\mathbb{P}$ and $\mathbb{Q}$ measures (see Theorem \ref{thm:ScoreProp} below), in which case the score satisfies all the requirements in Assumption \ref{assu:ARMA}.
+From (\ref{eq:ARMA}) and the specifications (\ref{eq:Def-of-e})-(\ref{eq:ScaledScore}), it follows that our constructed $\eta_{t}$ is $\mathcal{F}_{t-1}$-measurable, which ensures that the information about current derivative prices are not used to price themselves.

-This approach to modeling $\eta_{t}$ is analogous to the way the conditional variance is modeled in GARCH models.
-For instance, the GARCH(1,1) model by \citet{bollerslev:86} has, $h_{t}=c+bh_{t-1}+a(r_{t-1}^{2}-h_{t-1})$, such that changes in $h_{t}$ are driven by discrepancies between squared returns and the conditional variance.
-The score model invokes a similar self-adjusting property, where $\eta_{t}$ is updated whenever the derivative prices indicates a that a different value of $\eta_{t}$ would result in smaller pricing errors.
+This approach to modeling $\log\eta_{t}$ is analogous to the way the conditional variance is modeled in GARCH models.
+For instance, the GARCH(1,1) model by \citet{bollerslev:86} implies that $h_{t}=c+bh_{t-1}+a(r_{t-1}^{2}-h_{t-1})$, such that $h_{t}\sim\operatorname{AR}(1)$ and changes in $h_{t}$ are driven by discrepancies between squared returns and the conditional variance.
+The score model invokes a similar self-adjusting property, where $\log\eta_{t}$ is updated in response to derivative prices that indicate that pricing errors can be reduced by revising the value of $\log\eta_{t}$.

-This score-drive approach could be adopted with more general specifications for $\eta_{t}$, than the AR(1) model we have used here.
-For instance, could could include exogenous variables and lagged endogenous variables as explanatory variables, or used a long-memory specification for $\eta_{t}$.
-A main challenge to alternative specification is that the derivative prices formulae would need to be established first.
-Such extensions might be possible for the VIX, but would be challenging for option pricing in general.
-The score-driven approach used here, can also be based on on first order conditions for other criteria, than a log-likelihood function, such as a loss function.
+In our empirical analysis, we will adopt a score-driven model with an $\operatorname{AR}(1)$ structure for $\log\eta_{t}$.
+Theorem \ref{thm:OptionPricingRandom} can accommodate the case where $\log\eta_{t}\sim\operatorname{ARMA}(p,q)$, whereas more general models for $\log\eta_{t}$, such as exogenous/endogenous explanatory variables and long-memory specifications, would require analogous option pricing results to be established first.